 Other Events and Projects

-Introducing Show Girls
+Studio Events: Introducing Show Girls

-We will be streaming the NFB film Show Girls, a wonderful little documentary about three women who sang and danced in the Montreal clubs back in the 1930s, ’40s and ’50s.
+On Sunday, May 26, we welcomed Lillian Jackman to the studio.
+A former club dancer and, with her husband, an owner of nightclubs in New York, Montreal and Toronto, she was our special guest for a screening of the NFB film Show Girls, a wonderful little documentary about three women who sang and danced in the Montreal clubs back in the 1930s, ’40s and ’50s.
 Lillian grew up in Little Burgundy, Montreal’s Black community, where she was friends with the children of one of the women featured in the film, and took tap dancing at a school run by another of them.

-Time Travel with archival photos on OldTO!
+Mapping: Time Travel with archival photos on OldTO!

 Welcome to OldTO.
 It’s an interactive map featuring a wealth of digitized historic photos from the City of Toronto Archives.